aws/aws-cdk/docs/src/aws-construct-lib.rst

 .. code-block:: ts

-   // define an override at the resource definition root bucketResource.addOverride('Transform', 'Boom');
+   // define an override at the resource definition root, you can even modify the "Type"
+   // of the resource if needed.
+   bucketResource.addOverride('Type', 'AWS::S3::SpecialBucket');

    // define an override for a property (both are equivalent operations): bucketResource.addPropertyOverride('VersioningConfiguration.Status', 'NewStatus');